Login

 • Check the condition of the building: what kind of condition are the façade and interior rooms in?
 Any cracks in the walls?
 Mould?
 How is the building insulated?
 Any damage to the roof?
 Will you need to renovate?

-• Look at the room distribution: do the rooms meet your needs?
+• Assess the layout: do the rooms meet your needs?
 Is there enough storage space?
 How light are the rooms?
 Is the work surface in the kitchen adequate?
 Are there enough bathrooms?
 Are the floors in good shape?
 Are any improvements required?

-• Check the electrics and household appliances: are there enough power outlets?
-What is the telephone reception like?
+• Check the electrics and household appliances: are there a sufficient number of power outlets?
+What is the phone reception like?
 Is there a fibre-optic connection?
 Does the house need to be rewired?
 Do the appliances work?

-• Heating and hot water: what kind of heating system is installed?
+• Heating and hot water: what kind of heating system does the property have?
 How old is it?
 Is it energy efficient?
 How is water heated?
 How old is the water heating system, and how many litres can it handle?
 What is the water hardness level?

-• Think about safety: is the property sufficiently secured against burglary?
+• Safety and security: is the property sufficiently secured against burglary?
 Are there unsecured windows or utility areas (cellar, garage, attic, etc.)?

-• Look at the garden design: is the garden in line with your expectations?
+• Inspect the garden: is the garden in line with your expectations?
 What condition are the plants in (particularly the trees and hedges)?
 How time-consuming will it be to maintain the garden?

-• Don’t forget historic preservation requirements: is the property a protected building?
-Or is it on the list of properties requiring special preservation?
+• Don’t forget historic preservation requirements: is the property protected by a preservation order, or is it on the list of properties requiring special preservation?
 Will this restrict any construction or renovation plans?

 Home viewing pitfalls

-• Rushing directly to close the purchase: a trustworthy seller will give you time to reach a decision after the second viewing.
+• Getting pressured to sign the contract: a trustworthy seller will give you time to reach a decision after the second appointment.
 If they try to rush you into signing the contract, it may be better to withdraw your offer.

-• Not checking the documents properly: read all the documents carefully and make sure they are complete.
+• Not reviewing the documentation in detail: read all the documents carefully and make sure they are complete.
 If any questions arise, you can ask the seller at the viewing.
 If you’re seriously interested in the property, it’s best to have the documents reviewed by a property expert as well.

-• Viewing the property at night: you’ll get a better impression of the property if you visit during daylight hours.
+• Visiting the property in the dark: you’ll get a better impression of the property if you visit during daylight hours.
 You can only properly see how bright the rooms are when natural light is present.
 It’s also difficult to notice flaws in the property when it’s too dark.

 Home viewing checklist for sellers

-• Highlight the main qualities: start the visit by emphasizing the best features of the property.
+• Accentuate the highlights: start the viewing by emphasizing the best features of the property.
 This usually means showing the main rooms first.
 Lead the way and open doors for your potential buyers.
 Describe the rooms.
 Provide important information.
 Give people enough time to look around and get an impression of the space.

-• Be transparent: disclose all the property’s known flaws.
+• Be transparent: Disclose all the property’s flaws.
 As the seller, you are liable for these defects.
-If you fail to do so, you open yourself up to legal consequences down the line.
+If you fail to disclose defects during a sale, you open yourself up to legal consequences down the line.

-• Answer questions: try to directly answer any questions that come up.
+• Answer buyers’ questions: try to answer directly any questions that come up.
 If you get a question you’re not prepared for, offer to clarify the issue and get back to the buyer.

-• Make a summary: once the viewing is over, draw up a summary.
-What went particularly well?
+• Assess the viewing afterwards: once the viewing is over, ask yourself the following questions: What went particularly well?
 What could have gone better?
 What can you improve for the next appointment?
 What questions did you have to answer?

 5. Next steps after a home viewing

 You’ve finished all the viewings.
-Now what happens?
+What happens now?
 Read on to find out what the next steps are for both buyers and sellers.

 Next steps for buyers